 National Pusa Collection- View during the early days

 National Pusa Collection - Current view

 Importance of insect collections/museums in Agriculture

-Beneficial insects such as honey bees, pollinators, silkworms and lac insects are of fundamental importance to increasing the productivity of Indian agriculture.
-Collecting and preserving beneficial insects will help in the studies on understand biological changes (ex. phenotypic variations) with time.
+Beneficial insects such as honey bees, pollinators, silkworms, and lac insects are of fundamental importance to increasing the productivity of Indian agriculture.
+Collecting and preserving beneficial insects will help in the studies to understand biological changes (ex. phenotypic variations) with time.

 Role of National Pusa Collection

-Consultation and outreach: For biologists, extension workers, farmers, biosecurity agents and quarantine authorities, accurate and timely pest identification is key.
-As a national service for pest diagnostics, every year, on an average over 2000 specimens are identified by the NPC taxonomists.
-NPC, by providing names of arthropod specimens for the stakeholders, has been instrumental in responding to regional pest management needs.
+Consultation and outreach: For biologists, extension workers, farmers, biosecurity agents, and quarantine authorities, accurate and timely pest identification is key.
+As a national service for pest diagnostics, every year, on average over 2000 specimens are identified by the NPC taxonomists.
+NPC, by providing names of arthropod specimens for the stakeholders, has been instrumental in responding to national and regional pest management needs.